Stellahhh/Infection/README.md

 - Add the randomized "war zone" that will reduce the life amount for human.
 - ~~Add the return button (suggested by the previous feedback) so that the client can restart the game.~~
 - ~~Attach to the win and lose scene to the specific condition of each player, so that different player will see different win/lose scenes.~~
-- R~~andomly assigning a specific proportion of players to be born as zombie.~~
+- ~~Randomly assigning a specific proportion of players to be born as zombie.~~

 Further UI and rendering implementation:
 - ~~Add the HP bar for human and remaining time bar for zombie~~